 If you decide to rent, always read the entire lease before signing on the dotted line.
 Find out such details as how long the lease lasts, whether it includes utilities and if there are any fees for terminating the lease early.

 If you’ve already saved up money for a down payment, consider buying a condo or single family home.
 Interest rates are near historic lows.
 And the sooner you purchase, the quicker you start building equity and claiming tax benefits that come with owning a home.

-If you can find a roommate, you’ll have extra money for other living expenses, such as furniture and bills for phone, cable TV and Internet access, now a days there are plenty of ways of finding roommates, you don’t necessarily have to know them, many people are trying to Find Flats or Houses in London and there are websites that can help find the roommates right for them.
+If you can find a roommate, you’ll have extra money for other living expenses, such as furniture and bills for phone, cable TV and Internet access.
 Also, don’t forget renter’s insurance to cover your personal belongings in the event of a theft, fire, flood or other disaster.
 Alternatively, consider the upsides of living with your parents for a little while longer.
-(See “The Boomerang Generation” at right.)

 2. How Much Should You Save Each Month?

 No one wants to live paycheck to paycheck.
 Doing so can lead to significant stress if you lose your job, become disabled or incur a major expense (like a medical bill or car repair).
 It’s smart to set aside a predetermined amount from each paycheck that goes directly into savings.
 This amount should be separate from your retirement savings (see below).

 Keeping a separate savings account will help prevent you from thinking that this amount is part of your disposable income.
 As a rule of thumb, you should try to build a “rainy day fund” that equals three to six months of net monthly take-home pay.
 When the unexpected strikes, you’ll be glad you saved.